 However, I recommend avoiding this.
 Even if a chain is super reliable, it will get tangled quickly.
 And doing a quick research about this, there are a few horror stories with the use of a chain.

 5. Make your own heavy duty stake

 While this is your best out of the 5 options, it also requires the most work.
 A lot of work!
-That'y why we suggest option 6
+If you want to make your own, watch how to make your own heavy duty tie out stake.
+But that'y why we suggest going with option 6.

 6. Best option, takes no time and most reliable and tangle-free

 However, there is a 6th option with 5-stars tangle-free and reliability.
 This is a turn-key option.